uk-gov-mirror/ONSdigital.babbage/.github/PULL_REQUEST_TEMPLATE.md

 ### What

-Describe what you have chaged and why.
+Describe what you have changed and why.

 ### How to review